dansmyers/IntroToCS/Projects/3-Fantasy_Game/README.md

 This project is intentionally open-ended.
 You can choose the setting, themes, etc. based on your interests.
 If you want to choose something other than a [Standard Fantasy Setting](https://tvtropes.org/pmwiki/pmwiki.php/Main/StandardFantasySetting), you can do that.

-Your program should use a `while` loop that repeatedly generates and displays the next scene of the story and offers the player some choices.
-The player selects a choice and then the game generates the next output.
+Your program should use a `while` loop that repeatedly generates and displays the next scene of the story and prompts the player.
+The player enters an action and then the game generates the next output.
 Keep track of the history of the conversation, like in the basic chatbot.

 Think about how to prompt GPT.
 You may need to supply some additional information, in the system prompt or as part of the request, to get it to do what you want.